 For all speeding violations, the judge will impose various fees—in addition to the fine—that will substantially increase the final cost of the citation.
 These types of problems are why many drivers facing speeding charges hire a traffic ticket attorney.

 Additionally, for high-speed scofflaws, super speeder GA “tax” of $200 is assessed AFTER conviction at your traffic court, on top of your fines, surcharges, and other punishments.
 Ignoring the DDS Georgia letter requesting additional payment has caused thousands to learn (the hard way) that their license will be suspended in Georgia.

 Georgia judges also have the option of ordering convicted motorists to complete traffic school or even suffer a license suspension for certain outrageous cases.
 The defensive driving course which is for 6 hours may be in addition to or instead of paying the fine.Lawyers Near Me to Fight Speeding Tickets

 Our Atlanta attorneys handle the 14 counties near the Georgia State Capitol.
 Plus, our lawyers in Atlanta have built a statewide network of GA speeding ticket lawyer for handling cases too far out of metro Atlanta to be affordable for those facing a speeding ticket.

-Get a free consultation with our award-winning ticket lawyers, ex-cop Cory Yager, Larry Kohn and Bubba Head.
+Get a free consultation with our award-winning ticket lawyers, ex-cop Cory Yager, Larry Kohn, and Bubba Head.
 (404) 567-5515.
-Our law office can help locate proven traffic ticket lawyers near me, anywhere in Georgia.
+Our law office can help locate proven traffic ticket attorneys near me, anywhere in Georgia.